piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-tracking.md

     Part-RefFrameRegion2-MIN = 100
     Part-RefFrameRegion2-MAX = 110

 This allows to model systems of rotating and stationary geometries (e.g. pumps with stator and rotor blades) within a single simulation.
-For rotationally symmetric cases, the simulation domain can be reduced using the rotationally perodic boundary condition (as shown in Section {ref}`sec:particle-boundary-conditions-rotBC`).
+For rotationally symmetric cases, the simulation domain can be reduced using the rotationally periodic boundary condition (as shown in Section {ref}`sec:particle-boundary-conditions-rotBC`).
 Examples are provided in the regression test directory, e.g.
 `regressioncheck/CHE_DSMC/Rotational_Reference_Frame` and `regressioncheck/CHE_DSMC/Rotational_Reference_Frame_Regions`.

 ### Time step subcycling for rotating frame of reference